nikolaybutnik/portfolio/README.md

 ![Portfolio Screen Shot](https://github.com/nikolaybutnik/portfolio/blob/master/client/public/assets/images/portfolio-home-img.png?raw=true)

 In this portfolio I am showcasing the hard work I put in on my journey as a web developer.
-Please feel free to reach out regarding any of my work, I will be happy to hear from you.
-[Here's a copy of my resume.](https://drive.google.com/file/d/1PHWpEu6F5LSn0_R7bw6gRFmMTxqpj6Ql/view?usp=sharing)
+Please feel free to reach out regarding any of my work or employment opportunities, I will be happy to hear from you.
+[Here's a copy of my resume.](https://drive.google.com/file/d/1XVFuUJsJNNtAM3MT5PEXKo4mH9QNRtkn/view?usp=sharing)

 ### Built With